Hubert8899/Hubert8899.github.io/README.md

-theme: jekyll-theme-minimal
-# Hubert Witkos
+# Hubert
-Hello, my name is Hubert Witkos and I am current master's in statistics student at the University of Illinois at Urbana-Champaign.
+Hello, my name is Hubert and I am current master's in statistics student at the University of Illinois at Urbana-Champaign.